Dalvin Cook Player Prop Bets for NFL Week 10 | Minnesota vs. Los Angeles 11/14/2021

 Season Stats

-- Cook has taken 115 carries for a team-leading 554 rushing yards (69.3 per game) and scored two touchdowns.
+- Cook has rushed for a team-leading 554 yards on 115 carries (69.3 yards per game) while scoring two touchdowns.

+- He also averages 10.6 receiving yards per game, catching 15 passes for 85 yards.

 - Click over to SISportsbook and find the latest player props and odds for Cook's matchup with the Chargers.